-The following WPI functions allow programs to retrieve, according to locale setting, data that is language specific or country specific:
+The functions in the following table allow programs to retrieve, according to locale setting, data that is language specific or country specific:

 WPI Function Description nl_langinfo() A general-purpose function that retrieves language and cultural data according to the locale setting. strfmon() Formats a monetary value according to the locale setting. localeconv() Returns information used to format numeric values according to the locale setting.